briggstwitchell/git-workshop/intro/why-use-git.md

 Once a project is a certain size, we need version control to make changes to it without breaking it.

 Git gives us a clean way to back-track to older versions of our code that we know work.
-Every __commit__ you make with git is a point in the development of your program that you can revisit.

-These commits last forever (unless we intentionally get rid of them).

 Git allows us to keep multiple versions of our code base on different __branches__-- another important git concept we will get to later.

+GitHub lets us share our repositories with other developers and collaborate with them in real time.

 ---